The Origin of Signagelive

-Signagelive came to life as a name (with the obligatory available .com domain) for a very early web-based digital signage solution we created for Camelot in 2007 to manage 2,000 screens across 1,370 locations for the National Lottery in the UK.
+Signagelive came to life as a name (with the obligatory available .com domain) for a very early web-based Digital Signage solution we created for Camelot in 2007 to manage 2,000 screens across 1,370 locations for the National Lottery in the UK.

-But let’s wind back to the beginning of the journey that has brought us to where we are today with teams across the globe serving customers in 89 countries to ensure their digital signage runs optimally every day.
+But let’s wind back to the beginning of the journey that has brought us to where we are today with teams across the globe serving customers in 89 countries to ensure their Digital Signage runs optimally every day.

 After leaving school in 1986 (before taking my A-levels), I joined a fledgling software company that solved excessive paperwork and manual delivery scheduling for road haulage companies.
 After 9 years with the company, including 18 months in Liverpool setting up a Northern office at 19 and running a small sales and support team, I was after a new challenge.